sephie11/livedrop--JosephinaSakr-/docs/prompting/knowledge-base.md

 ---

-## Document 7: Product Reviews & Ratings
+## Document 7: Product Reviews and Ratings

 Reviews help other buyers evaluate products and sellers.
 A review includes a **1–5 star** rating, optional text, and optional photos/videos.
 Reviews marked **Verified Purchase** come from accounts with a completed order for that item.
 Shoplite may wait up to **72 hours after delivery** before inviting a review to reduce pre-delivery bias.
 Buyers can edit a review once within 30 days; edits are labeled as **Edited**.